Bondee: what you need to know about the adorable new social networking app

 The Bondee app is free to download.
 Its app store page, though, shows that there are in-app purchases available, where you can buy quantities of “B-Beans” with real cash.

-At the time of publication, several outfits in the app are available for a “limited free trial”, suggesting that these outfits might have to be purchased once the trial runs out.
+At the time of publication, several outfits in the app are available for a “limited free trial”, suggesting that these outfits might have to be purchased using B-Beans once the trial runs out.

 Who is behind Bondee?